 In addition, the education provided should be trauma-informed and developmentally appropriate.

 A “trauma-informed” education recognizes that some students may have experienced some kind of sexual abuse in their lives.
 Therefore, the educator should take this fact into consideration to create a learning environment that is safe and comfortable for all students.
-This means showing a compassionate consideration in behaviors, vocabulary used, as well as in the proposed activities.
+This means showing a compassionate consideration in behaviors, the vocabulary used, as well as in the proposed activities.

 As for “developmentally appropriate”, this means that the information and materials presented in class should be in alignment with not only the age but also the level of development of each child.